bondjimbond/islandora_url_redirector/README.md

 ## Wish list

-* Provide options for storing the UUID somewhere othe than in the MODS datastream.
+* Provide options for storing the UUID somewhere other than in the MODS datastream.
 * Provide a tool to add a UUID to existing objects.

 ## Maintainer